ctrl-plus-w/alcuin-open-interface-webapp/README.md

-# NextJS Project Template
+# Next.js Project Template

-This repository is a NextJS project template using TailwindCSS, ESLint & Prettier.
+This repository is a Next.js project template using TailwindCSS, ESLint & Prettier.

 ## Installation

 1. Change the project name in the `package.json`.

 2. Run `npm install`

+## Important

+If you run this project on Vercel, you might need to set up the `NEXT_PUBLIC_RSA_PUBLIC_KEY` in the environnement variables.
+Please wrap the key inside quotes (") to avoid errors.
+(The error encountered might be : `length octect is too long at: (shallow)`)

 ## Snippets